A person evaluating a user interface against a checklist of items on a computer.

 Journey map showing the user experience of applying for a job through an app.
 Each step is represented with icons and text sequentially ordered, and pain points and positive experiences are highlighted on the path.

-• Swimlane Diagrams
+• Swimlane diagrams

 Similar to flow diagrams and journey maps, swimlane diagrams show users’ steps to complete a goal in your product and identify interactions with other departments or processes.
 Swimlanes can identify any inefficiencies users encounter, and we can focus on improving the process.Swimlane diagram with four lanes, representing different users within a flow for marketplace orders.

-• Preliminary Wireframes
+• Preliminary wireframes

 Wireframes provide a high-level look at how we recommend structuring your product’s layout, showing placement elements such as navigation, sections, content, and components.